 Fine-grained control: IAM allows you to define fine-grained permissions, ensuring that users and services have access only to the resources they need.
 This reduces the risk of unauthorized access46.

-Multi-Factor Authentication (MFA): You can enhance security by enabling MFA for users, adding an extra layer of protection for account sign-ins47.
+MFA: You can enhance security by enabling MFA for users, adding an extra layer of protection for account sign-ins47.

 Integration with AWS Services: IAM integrates seamlessly with a wide range of AWS services, allowing you to control access to services such as Amazon S3, EC2, and RDS47.

-Use Cases
+Use cases

 IAM is essential for managing access control in AWS environments.
 Common use cases include: